 - Required:

-- ARBC/FREN/SWAH/WOLO 3420: Intro to Africa.
+- ARBC/FREN/WOLO 3420: Intro to Africa.
+MW 5-6:15 PM.
 This interdisciplinary course will use a variety of approaches to study significant aspects of contemporary Africa’s societies, cultures, and representations.
 Taught in English.
-Not taught in Spring 2024.
-Will be taught next in Fall 2024 (register early).
+Optional: Spring Break 2026 study abroad program in Rwanda (Sustainable Development in Rwanda, embedded in this course)

-- Other courses in English (Electives): up to two courses (6 credits) on topics related to African, African-American, and other African diaspora:
+- Other courses in English (Electives): up to two courses (6 credits) on topics related to African, African-American, and other African diasporas:

 - Including one course maximum (3 credits) on topics/skills essential to understanding/working in Africa: